Date : Sep 04, 2020

 ii.
 Loans up to ₹50 crore to Start-ups, as per definition of Ministry of Commerce and Industry, Govt. of India that are engaged in agriculture and allied services.

 iii.
 Loans for Food and Agro-processing up to an aggregate sanctioned limit of ₹100 crore per borrower from the banking system.

 8.4.2 Outstanding deposits under RIDF and other eligible funds with NABARD on account of priority sector shortfall.

-8.4.3 The eligible activities under ancillary services and food and agro-processing is given in Annex II and Annex III, respectively.
+8.4.3 The eligible activities under ancillary services and food processing is given in Annex II and Annex III, respectively.

 8.5 Small and Marginal Farmers (SMFs)

 For the purpose of computation of achievement of the sub-target, Small and Marginal Farmers will include the following: